andresbrocco/andresbrocco.github.io-source/content/project/FormulaSAE-2013/index.md

 author : "admin"
 ---

-In my freshman year, I engaged at my University's Formula Student/SAE team.
-I was ....
+In my first year of participation on the Formula Student/SAE team, I was responsible for supporting the team with manual labor while learning how the project and the team work through the full year cycle.

 <img src="f2013.jpg" alt="F2013 at Formula SAE Brasil">